nagstler/serverless-csv-processor/README.md

 - Create a Lambda function, set the runtime to "Go", and upload the compiled binary.
 - In the Lambda function configuration, add an S3 trigger with the appropriate event type (e.g., "ObjectCreated"), and specify the S3 bucket you created earlier.
 - Configure the necessary IAM roles and permissions for Lambda, S3, and SQS.
-2. **AWS CLI:**
-You can use the AWS Command Line Interface (CLI) to create and configure AWS resources by running commands in your terminal:
-- Compile your `main.go` file to create the Lambda binary.
-- Create a .zip file containing the compiled binary.
-- Use `aws s3api` commands to create the S3 bucket and upload the configuration file.
-- Use `aws sqs` commands to create the SQS queue.
-- Use `aws lambda` commands to create the Lambda function, set the runtime to "Go", and upload the .zip file containing the compiled binary.
-- Use `aws lambda` and `aws s3api` commands to add an S3 trigger to the Lambda function.
-- Configure the necessary IAM roles and permissions using `aws iam` commands.

 There are multiple ways to deploy the serverless CSV processor to AWS.
 Refer to the [AWS Lambda Deployment](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-awscli.html)  documentation for a detailed guide on deployment methods.